docker-mailserver/docker-mailserver/docs/content/faq.md

 ### Why are my emails not being delivered?

-There are many reasons why email might be rejected: a misconfigured SSL certificate, a TLD or IP address with a bad reputation, misconfigured DNS records, etc.
+There are many reasons why email might be rejected, common causes are:

-These aren't problems with DMS, so deliverability issues shouldn't be filed on the issue tracker.
+- Wrong or untrustworthy SSL certificate.
+- A TLD (your domain) or IP address with a bad reputation.
+- Misconfigured DNS records.

+DMS does not manage those concerns, verify they are not causing your delivery problems before reporting a bug on our issue tracker.
+Resources that can help you troubleshoot:

-[mail-tester](https://www.mail-tester.com/) can test your deliverability.
+- [mail-tester](https://www.mail-tester.com/) can test your deliverability.

-[helloinbox](https://www.helloinbox.email/) provides a checklist of things to improve your deliverability.
+- [helloinbox](https://www.helloinbox.email/) provides a checklist of things to improve your deliverability.

 ### SpamAssasin